panulogic/cisf/README.md

 program is working in are incorrect.

-In a coal-mine you would of course make the assumption that air is good to breathe, the canaries would tell you it is by staying alive.
-If CISF assertions fail it is the equivalanet of a canary dying.
+In a coal-mine you would of course make the assumption that air is good to breathe.
+The canaries you put into the mine would tell you it is by staying alive.
+If CISF assertions fail it is like a canary dying.
 Something is wrong.
+A Canary stopped singing.

+Putting Canaries into a coalmine is an investment, it takes effort to put them there and you need to feed them.
+But it is a small investment compared to the cost of detecting that something is wrong too late.